btfcal/thefuture.build/content/blogs/ecosystem.md

 **[Learn more »](https://www.berkeleyinnovation.org)**

+---

 ## Courses & University Resources

-As one of the institutions at the frontier of the study and practice of entrepreneurship, Cal boasts a collection of courses, certificates, and programs to expand your toolkit as an entrepreneur.
+As one of the institutions at the frontier of the study and practice of entrepreneurship, Cal boasts a collection of courses, certificates, and programs to elevate your skills and expand your network as an entrepreneur.
 Here is a curated collection of the best of these resources.

-### Courses

-**Build the Future (UGBA 198)**
+### Build the Future (UGBA 198)

 Build The Future believes in using a collaboration-driven approach in teaching students about entrepreneurship.
 Our course is not just a speaker series nor lecturing.
 We have created an intimate environment for students to learn from other students supplemented by our student facilitators’ and guest speakers’ experiences.
 We have previously hosted prominent entrepreneurs and venture capitalists inclding Vinod Khosla (Khosla Ventures), Steve Wozniak (Apple), Patrick Collison (Stripe), and Dylan Field (Figma).